chrisns/talks/PolicyAsVersionedCodeLightning.md

 # 🐘🥱<!--fit-->

 <!--
-Elephant in the room, policy is a dull thing, its not sexy, but I'm going to try and get your attention.
+Elephant in the room, policy is not sexy, but I'm going to try and get your attention.
 -->

 ---